WheteThunger/VehicleDeployedLocks/README.md

 - Modular cars must have a cockpit module (i.e., driver seat) to receive a lock.
 The lock will deploy to the front-most cockpit module if there are multiple.
 If that cockpit is removed, the lock is moved to another cockpit module if present, else destroyed.
 - Modular cars may have a built-in lock at the same time as a deployed lock.
 This is not recommended, but if this happens, players will need to simultaneously satisfy the rules of the built-in lock and the deployed lock in order to access the car.
 - Locks do not prevent players from entering transport bays like a modular car flatbed or the back of a scrap transport helicopter.
-- The lock position for ridable horses is a bit awkward and sticks out significantly, but this is required in order for the player to be able to interact with it in most positions.
+- The lock position for rideable horses is a bit awkward and sticks out significantly, but this is required in order for the player to be able to interact with it in most positions.

 ## Commands